Dana Dimel: Playing career

 After one season on the defensive line, Dimel made the switch to offensive tackle for his final two years at Kansas State.
 He was named All-American by the National Strength and Conditioning Association.
-He was signed by the Minnesota Vikings as a free agent in June 1987 and released in August.
+He was signed by the Minnesota Vikings of the National Football League (NFL) as a free agent in June 1987 and released in August.

 Dimel was named to the Kansas State all decade team for the 1980s.

 Coaching career

-Dimel was a long-time assistant during his first stint at Kansas State under legendary football coach, Bill Snyder from 1987 to 1996.
+Dimel was a long-time assistant during his first stint at Kansas State under Bill Snyder, from 1987 to 1996.
 Dimel was instrumental in four consecutive Top 20 final rankings.
-As the offensive coordinator in 1995 and 1996, the Wildcats won 19 games and finished #6 and #17 in the coaches' poll in respective years.
+As the offensive coordinator in 1995 and 1996, the Wildcats won nineteen games and finished sixth and seventeenth in the coaches' poll in respective years.

-From 1997 to 1999, he coached at the University of Wyoming, and compiled a 22–13 record.
-At the time he became head coach, he was the youngest head coach in Division I-A. After his rapid success at Wyoming, he became the head coach at the University of Houston.
-Previous success would not follow Dimel to Houston, however.
-During his 3 seasons in Houston (2000-2002), the Cougars compiled an 8–26 record—including an 0–11 season in 2001, the worst in school history.
+From 1997 to 1999, Dimel was the head football coach at the University of Wyoming, and compiled a 22–13 record.
+At the time he became head coach, he was the youngest head coach in Division I-A.

+In 2000, after Dimel's rapid success at Wyoming, he became the head coach at the University of Houston.
+Previous success would not follow him to Houston, however.
+During his three seasons the Cougars compiled an 8–26 record—including an 0–11 season in 2001, the worst in school history.

 In 2006, Dimel became the tight ends coach at the University of Arizona.
 In October 2006, he took over as running game coordinator for the team as well.
 After his promotion, the Wildcats beat three top 25 teams.

 Dimel returned to Kansas State, and helped them to a 21–5 record over the 2011 and 2012 seasons.
 The Wildcats finished in the Top 15 each season and quarterback Collin Klein was a finalist for the Heisman Trophy.
 In 2012, Kansas State was crowned champions of the Big 12 and earned a trip to the Fiesta Bowl.

 In December 2017, Dimel was named the head coach at UTEP.
+UTEP fired Dimel following the 2023 season.

+On July 22, 2024, Dimel was hired as a senior offensive assistant for Illinois under head coach Bret Bielema.

-Personal life
+Personal life and death

-Dimel is married to Julie Josephson Dimel.
-They have a son and daughter together.
-Their son Winston Dimel played fullback for his father at UTEP in 2018 after transferring from Kansas State.
+From 1999 until his death, Dimel was married to Julie Josephson Dimel.
+They had a son and daughter together.
+Their son, Winston, was a fullback for his father at UTEP in 2018.

+Dimel died in his sleep in Champaign, Illinois, on December 3, 2024, at the age of 62.